freenas/freenas-docs/userguide/install.rst

    Select Storage Type for Virtual Disk

-Choose either "Dynamically allocated" or "Fixed-size" storage.
+Choose either :guilabel:`Dynamically allocated` or :guilabel:`Fixed-size` storage.
 The first option uses disk space as needed until it reaches the maximum size that is set in the next screen.
 The second option creates a disk the full amount of disk space, whether it is used or not.
-Choose the first option to conserve disk space; otherwise, choose the second option as it allows VirtualBox to run slightly faster.
-After selecting "Next", the screen in
+Choose the first option to conserve disk space; otherwise, choose the second option, as it allows VirtualBox to run slightly faster.
+After selecting :guilabel:`Next`, the screen in
 :numref:`Figure %s <vb_virt_filename_fig>`
 is shown.